Vigneshv3/react-nextjs-product-contributions/README.md

 - Reducing adoption friction for new developers.

 While this repository was organized later, the work reflects real problem analysis, product thinking, and community-driven insights derived from GitHub issues, discussions, and RFCs.

+## How to Read This Repo
+Each folder represents a stage in the product lifecycle — from problem discovery and user research to solution definition, success metrics, and learnings.